 The secretary/record keeper shall immediately send the results of the vote to all board/committee members.

-If a motion is passed in an unscheduled meeting, it must be ratified at the next regular region board meeting
+If a motion is passed in an unscheduled meeting, it must be ratified at the next regular region board meeting.

 Elections

 Nominating Committee presents the slate to the region director by March 15.